 In 1802. he patented his “puffer engine”, as it was called, and had not long to wait for an opportunity of showing what he could do.
 Samuel Homphray, proprietor of the Penydarren Iron Works in South Wales, who was aware of Trevithick’s inventions, and made a wager of 500 guineas with Mr. Hill, of the neighbouring Plymouth works, that he could replace horses by steam in drawing loads of iron from the furnaces along the tramway to Navigation House, over nine miles away, and return with the empty trucks.

 Therefore, a year later, Mr Trevithick had manufactured a small puffer engine for the trial – which eventually proved satisfactory in spite of a few defects.
-However, the idea for the steam train did not really take off and it was not until 1812 that any serious attempt was made to create a serious steam engine for use on rails – and not until 1839 did Robert Stephenson’s infamous Rocket complete its passenger run.
+However, the idea for the steam train did not really take off and it was not until 1812 that any serious attempt was made to create a serious steam engine for use on rails – and not until 1839 did Robert Stephenson’s famous Rocket complete its passenger run.

 However – lurking in the vaults of history is a little known attempt by Mr Trevithick to drum up interest in his puffer engine for conveying passengers, and so he came to London and set up an demonstration railway.